hashicorp/terraform-provider-tfe/website/docs/cdktf/go/r/registry_module.html.markdown

 The `VcsRepo` block supports:

 * `DisplayIdentifier` - (Required) The display identifier for your VCS repository.
-  For most VCS providers outside of BitBucket Cloud, this will match the `Identifier` string.
+  For most VCS providers outside of BitBucket Cloud and Azure DevOps, this will match the `Identifier` string.
 * `Identifier` - (Required) A reference to your VCS repository in the format `<organization>/<repository>` where `<organization>` and `<repository>` refer to the organization (or project key, for Bitbucket Server)